 - Taking treatment of hemodialysis for a longer period

-- Using used syringe
+- Using a used syringe, sharing personal items

 - Unsterile tools of body piercing and tattoos.